 A comparative adjective compares two things, or groups of things.
-Remember that we use the comparative adjective to show difference and what is most or tops.
+Remember that we use the comparative to show difference and what is most or top.
 We form a comparative adjective for a one-syllable adjective by adding -er to the adjective.

 - My dog is bigger (compared to that other dog).